MDAnalysis/UserGuide/doc/source/formats/reference/dcd.rst

 The DCD file format is not well defined.
 In particular, NAMD and CHARMM use it differently.
 DCD trajectories produced by CHARMM and NAMD( >2.5) record time in AKMA units.
-If other units have been recorded (e.g., ps) then employ the configurable :ref:`LAMMPS DCD format <LAMMPS-label>` and set the time unit as an optional argument.
+If other units have been recorded (e.g., ps) then employ the configurable :ref:`LAMMPS DCD format <LAMMPS-format>` and set the time unit as an optional argument.
 You can find a list of units used in the DCD formats on the MDAnalysis `wiki`_.

 .. _`X-PLOR DCD format`: http://www.ks.uiuc.edu/Research/vmd/plugins/molfile/dcdplugin.html